daniel-melanson/spire-api.melanson.dev/README.md

 ## Crawling Routine

+As of October 2023:

+-   Academic Calendar: Once a week
+-   Courses: Once every two weeks
+-   Sections (quick): Once a week

 **Requests to endpoints do not immediately query Spire and get the most up-to-date information.** Requests will query a database that is routinely updated.
 This means that the information in this database is not guaranteed to be accurate.

 `Section` and `Course` records have an included `_updated_at` field which document when their information was last updated.